openwall/john-packages/readme.md

 The highlights (👀):

-- fallback for CPU[*] and OMP;
+- has fallback for CPU[*] and OMP;
-- the released version of John 1.9.0 Jumbo 1+ (is a rolling release):
+- there is a recently released version (it is a rolling release):
-  - is also available via FlatHub at <https://flathub.org/apps/com.openwall.John>.
+  - also available via FlatHub at <https://flathub.org/apps/com.openwall.John>.
 - a development version is also available.

 [*] John the Ripper runs using the best SIMD instructions available on the host